rayrwang/kine/README.md

 ## Current Features

-- Elytra flight directors and autopilot for optimal technique.
+- **Fly long distances without fireworks.**
-	- Start high enough, then press P to engage.
+	- Start high enough, then press P to engage autopilot.
+- **Fall protection.**
+	- The mod will prevent you from walking off ledges greater than 3 blocks high; you can override it by jumping then walking off.
 - Display player speed and altitude.
+- Block breaking percentage and time left indicator.
 - Show health of mobs.
-- Block breaking percentage and time left indicator.
-- Fall prevention: the mod will prevent you from walking off ledges greater than 3 blocks high, you can override it by jumping then walking off.

 ## Planned